tomfieber/tomfieber.github.io/docs/references/cheatsheets/injection-attacks/OS-command-injection/index.md

 	- Use whitelists
 	- Validate input on the server side, not just on the client side.
 	- Don't rely on simply escaping shell metacharacters.
+- Use the web server's built-in Web Application Firewall (e.g., in Apache `mod_security`), in addition to an external WAF (e.g. `Cloudflare`, `Fortinet`, `Imperva`..)

+- Abide by the [Principle of Least Privilege (PoLP)](https://en.wikipedia.org/wiki/Principle_of_least_privilege) by running the web server as a low privileged user (e.g. `www-data`)

+- Prevent certain functions from being executed by the web server (e.g., in PHP `disable_functions=system,...`)

+- Limit the scope accessible by the web application to its folder (e.g. in PHP `open_basedir = '/var/www/html'`)

+- Reject double-encoded requests and non-ASCII characters in URLs

+- Avoid the use of sensitive/outdated libraries and modules (e.g. [PHP CGI](https://www.php.net/manual/en/install.unix.commandline.php))